scottaohara/aria-switch-control/README.md

 # ARIA Switch Button
-Similar to a toggle button or checkbox, a switch button is meant to be used when its visual appearance most resembles an "on / off" toggle.
+Similar to a toggle button or checkbox, a switch button is meant to be used when its visual appearance most resembles an "on and off" "switch".

-Additionally, the expected user experience of a switch button is for an immediate action to take place.
-In contrast, when interacting with a checkbox, any change in UI state is typically expected to occur after a form submission.
+The expected user experience of a switch button is for an immediate action to take place.
+For instance, toggling a light/dark theme for a site or application, where the theme change instantly takes effect.

+In contrast, when interacting with a checkbox, any change in UI state is typically expected to occur after a purposeful form submission by the user.
 [See related WCAG success criteria "on input"](https://www.w3.org/TR/UNDERSTANDING-WCAG20/consistent-behavior-unpredictable-change.html).

+A toggle button and switch may seem similar in functionality and purpose, but their differences become more apparent if you focus on the semantics, typical visual treatments, and announcements of each.

+In browsers and screen readers that support both elements, a toggle button is typically announced as "pressed" in its active state, where a switch is announced as "on".
+A toggle button may be grouped within a series of toggle buttons, where activating one may deactivate another.
+A switch ideally is an independent UI component, and should not be modified by outside controls.

-For more information about the Switch Role, please see:
+For more information about the Switch Role, and its differences to toggle buttons and checkboxes, please visit:
 * [Switch Role Accessible Rich Internet Applications (WAI-ARIA) 1.1, Specification](https://www.w3.org/TR/wai-aria-1.1/#switch)
 * [Inclusive Components: Toggle Button Article](http://inclusive-components.club/toggle-button/)